Sunday, April 29, 2012

 My response?
 “Hush!”
 By the time it got dark and I got the CG5 and my C8, Celeste, aligned, it would be nine, easy.
 I dern sure intended to go longer than one cotton pickin’ hour.
 Despite hitting Ursa Major fairly hard last time, a look at SkyTools 3s RealTime display revealed I still had dang near half the constellation to go.
 If I somehow-someway finished the Great Bear, there’d be the mighty Coma-Virgo cluster of galaxies.

 Equipment set up went pretty well.
-Got the computer booted, powered on the Xtreme, started up its software, formatted a DVD, enabled the onscreen crosshairs, and got ready to do an alignment NexRemote style.
+Got the laptop computer booted, powered on the Mallincam Xtreme camera, started up its software, enabled the Mallincam's onscreen crosshairs, and got ready to do an alignment NexRemote style.

 In addition to wanting to hit Ursa Major again, my prime mission this evening would be to give NexRemote a clean bill of health.
 I had been utterly unable to use the program on Night 31, receiving nothing but the dreaded “No Response” communications errors when I tried to.
 I believed the problem was with my Auxiliary Port Module, the widget that gives the CG5 GEM mount the PC Port it needs to allow me to run NexRemote without the hardware hand control.
 I’d cleaned contacts and crimped a new RJ connector on the module’s cord, and hoped that fixed it.

 Turned on the CG5, booted up NexRemote, and got going.
 The program connected to the mount without complaint, and I was soon doing a Two Star alignment.
 Centered Sirius and Capella on the video screen (real easy with the Mallincam’s crosshair overlay), and did the same for four Calibration (cone alignment) Stars.
-I took more than usual care, making sure I used only the up and right keys—or, actually, the up and right joystick directions on the Logitech Wireless Wingman gamepad—for final star centering.
+I took more than usual care, making sure I used only the up and right keys—or, actually, the up and right joystick directions on the Logitech Wireless Wingman gamepad NexRemote lets me use as my "hand control"—for final star centering.

 The whole alignment process from start to finish takes about twenty minutes.
 Why so long?
 I follow those four calibration stars with a polar alignment.
 That is more critical for the Mallincam than it was for the Stellacam.
 Given the Stellacam II’s max 10-second exposures, I could get away with a less than good polar alignment.
 With the Xtreme?
 Not so much.
 Even in our bright skies, I will push it to at least 28-seconds, and without a decent alignment that’s where stars begin to look wicked-trailed.